microsoft/dev-proxy/README.md

 API errors are hard to replicate because they occur only in specific circumstances, often when the application is under heavy load.
 Because developers typically work on their own tenants, they can only verify if their application properly handles errors after the application has been deployed to production and put under heavy load.
 This makes for a poor developer experience.

-With Graph Chaos Proxy you can see how your application responds to different errors that could be returned by the API.
+With Graph Developer Proxy you can see how your application responds to different errors that could be returned by the API.

 You can test your existing applications without any changes, even if you don't have access to their code and they're not using Microsoft Graph SDKs.
-Graph Chaos Proxy registers itself as a proxy on your machine and intercepts all network traffic.
+Graph Developer Proxy registers itself as a proxy on your machine and intercepts all network traffic.
 It passes through all requests and only responds to requests to the Microsoft Graph API.

 ## Features